MDAnalysis/MDAnalysisData/docs/install.rst

 .. note:: The package itself is small and initially does not install
           any datasets.
 However, the :ref:`data directory
-          <managing-data>` where datasets are cached can grow to many
+          <managing-data>`, where datasets are cached, can grow to
-          gigabytes.
+          many gigabytes.

 .. _`MDAnalysisData package`:
    https://pypi.org/project/MDAnalysisData/